sukhdeepg/blog/content/posts/factory-method.md

 The Factory Method is a creational design pattern which is great for managing object creation in a clean, modular, and scalable way.
 It promotes loose coupling and code reusability.
 This pattern comes handy when we have multiple object types with a shared interface or base class, and we want to create new objects based on a given parameter without hardcoding the exact classes.

 What exactly does factory mean?
 "Factory" refers to an object that is responsible for creating another object.
+In real world factories, we input raw materials and design specfication and we get goods as an output.
+Here, we input a type or a set of parameters and we get an object as an output.
 <br/>

 Let's understand the above with an example: